24 Jan Homeowner’s Safety Guide: A Comprehensive Guide to Home Safety for Every Season of Life(Last Updated On: September 27, 2018)

 You can also use non-slip rugs to make areas with hard flooring surfaces easier to navigate, but if your loved one uses a walker or wheelchair, choose rugs carefully to ensure that wheels on assistive devices won’t get caught on the edge.
 Wall-to-wall, low-pile carpeting is generally best.

 In some cases, more extensive renovations may be either helpful or necessary to ensure your loved one’s safety.
 If a person is wheelchair-bound, for instance, modifying the kitchen to ensure that all counters are at an accessible height makes the kitchen more functional and safer.
-Incorporating open space below a cooktop stove to accommodate a wheelchair makes cooking simpler, and peninsulas with accessible drawers and cabinets are often a workable solution for making kitchen gadgets and other items easy to access without sacrificing the open floor space needed for navigating the area.
+Incorporating open space below a cooktop stove to accommodate a wheelchair makes cooking simpler.
+Plus, peninsulas with accessible drawers and cabinets provide a workable solution for making kitchen gadgets and other items.
+Additionally, peninsulas do not sacrifice open floor space needed for navigating the area.
 There are a variety of specialty products designed to make the kitchen more functional for people with disabilities.

-For families living with older adults or family members with disabilities, planning for fire and natural disaster safety is also crucial, but proper planning means taking additional steps to ensure that loved ones with mobility or cognitive impairments can safely escape.
-Some older adults or people with certain types of disabilities or mobility challenges will require the assistance of another family member or rescue professional to safely escape the home.
+For families living with older adults or family members with disabilities, planning for fire and natural disaster safety is crucial.
+Proper planning means taking additional steps that ensures loved ones with mobility or cognitive impairments can safely escape.
+Some older adults or people with certain types of disabilities or mobility challenges require assistance.
+Therefore, include these provisions as part of your disaster plan.

 Fires are a common safety hazard for older adults, often arising from cooking mishaps.
 If you’re helping an older adult configure a safe living environment or making improvements to your own home to make living more functional for an elderly relative, education is key.
 Make sure your aging loved one knows and follows safe cooking practices, some of which may vary depending on their specific health conditions.
-Seniors with Alzheimer’s disease or dementia, for example, shouldn’t have access to knives and other sharp objects in the kitchen, and you may want to take added precautions such as unplugging appliances when they’re not in use.
+Seniors with Alzheimer’s disease or dementia, for example, shouldn’t have access to knives and other sharp objects in the kitchen.
+Plus, many caretakers take added precautions such as unplugging appliances when they’re not in use.

-Maintaining a safe and functional home can be a lot of work, but you can keep your family safe by taking the right steps to improve the safety of your living environment.
-Whether you’re a new parent, a family with older children, an older adult, or a family with an older loved one or disabled family member who resides in your home, there are specific safety precautions you can take to make your home safer for every family member.
+Maintaining a safe and functional home is a lot of work.
+However, you can keep your family safe by taking the right steps to improve the safety of your living environment.
+From new parents to families with older loved ones every home contains specific safety precautions that makes your home safer for every family member.

 For more information on home safety in every situation, visit the following resources: